 The Evolution of Dark Social: Correcting Attribution in the Mobile App Age

 Over the past few years, Internet traffic has seen major changes.
 As smartphones become more ubiquitous, more and more people are spending a significant amount of time on the web on mobile devices, and in particular, via mobile applications.
-In October, more than half of the time Internet users spent online was via mobile and tablet applications.
+In October, more than half of the time Internet users spent online was via mobile and tablet applications, according to Internet Retailer.

 With the rise in mobile application traffic, there has been a parallel increase in unattributed traffic to articles on the web—a bucket of traffic referred to as dark social.
 This category of traffic encompasses not only the visitors who enter a URL directly, but also those who click on links from email, instant messaging, and many mobile and desktop applications.
 Unattributed traffic can also result from a number of technical issues that cause referrer information to be omitted from a known traffic source.
 The lack of clear attribution for this traffic is a big problem: for most domains on our network, dark social accounts for 20% to 40% of overall external traffic to articles.
 Because of the popularity of mobile applications, the percentage of dark social traffic among mobile users is even higher.